d1by/auto-ms-rewards/README.md

 ## Troubleshooting

 1) Edge opens, but bing.com doesn't load:
- * end the Microsoft Edge in task manager
+ * end the Microsoft Edge task in task manager
- * restart vscode
  * run again
  * if the problem persists, restart your system